-Sila stopped, pulled out his phone and pretended to send a message, glancing up and around while fake typing.
+Sila stopped next to the cast iron dog, pulled out his phone and pretended to send a message, glancing up and around while fake typing.

-On the other side of the lawn, about twenty metres away, there was a floating shadow.
+On the other side of the lawn, past the closed-for-repairs fountain, was a faint shadow.
 He squinted.
-No, not a shadow, a silhouette.
+No, not a shadow, a lurking silhouette.
 A genuine human-shaped figure.
 Not making any specific movements, just lurking.

 Sila put his phone away and reached for his inside jacket pocket, running through the possibilities.

-He kept his hand on the lining of his jacket pocket, waiting for some flicker of movement.
+He kept his hand on the surface of his jacket pocket, and the other on the head of the dog statue, waiting for some flicker of movement.
 As he waited, a thick wedge of mist or smoke spilled onto the lawn, seemingly heading straight for the figure.